T1xx1/Svg.js/.github/ISSUE_TEMPLATE/bug_report.md

 [What you expected to happen instead?]

 **Screenshots (optional)**
-[If you can add screeshots to make visible the bug]
+[If you can, add screeshots to make visible the bug]

 **Desktop (optional):**
  - OS: []